egorzakharov/PerceptualGAN/README.md

 ### 3. Setting up tensorboard for pytorch

+All training data (with intermediate results) is displayed via tensorboard.

-Follow the instruction in [repository](https://github.com/lanpa/tensorboardX)
+Follow the installation instructions in [repository](https://github.com/lanpa/tensorboardX).

-To launch, run the following command in repository folder
+To launch, run the following command in repository folder:

 ```bash
 tensorboard --logdir runs
 ```

-### 3. Training
+### 4. Training

 Set the following options within the training script: